Manage object data

 Depending on the type of input field you have chosen, you can select various settings.
 For example, you can choose from the following options:

-- Set as filter (this determines whether your website visitors are allowed to use this field to filter)
+- Set as filter (determines whether your website visitors can use this field for filtering)

 - Unique value only (allows the user to enter only a unique value)

-- Do not change type (allows the user to not change the type of the given field)
+- Do not change type (this prevents the user from changing the type of the field in question)

-- Do Not Duplicate (allows the user not to duplicate the field)
+- Do Not Duplicate (this prevents the user from duplicating the field)

 Set permissions

-Permissions can be set in different places.
-This can be done with the object types, the subjects, the drop-down lists and the procedures.
-You set the permissions by setting read and write rights for the different user roles.
-If someone is only allowed to read the data, but not edit it, set only read rights for this user.
+You can set permissions in various places.
+This can be done with the object types, the subjects, the selection lists and the procedures.
+You set the permissions by setting read and write permissions for the different user roles.
+If someone is only allowed to read the data but not edit it, then you only set read rights for this user.
 If a user is allowed to edit data, set read and write permissions for this user.
 User roles where you do not set read and/or write permissions have no knowledge of the existence of the relevant object type, subject, list box or procedure.

-In KLEKSI you have 4 standard user roles available.
-You can choose between administrator, processor, employee and analyst.
-When you set permissions you can set read and write permissions per user role.
-Optionally, it is possible to create additional user roles, which you then grant permissions for managing object types, subjects, drop-down lists or procedures.
+In KLEKSI you have 4 user roles available as standard.
+You can choose between administrator, editor, employee and analyst.
+When you set permissions, you can set read and write permissions per user role.
+It is possible to create additional user roles that then give you permissions to manage object types, topics, selection lists or procedures.